CloudLabs-Samples/EduLabs/Security-ISV/F5/Task 3: Configuring F5 Advanced Web Application firewall.md

 ### Exercise 1: Creating a pool and adding members to it

-BIG-IP VE routes traffic to a pool.
-Your application servers should be members of this pool.
+In this exercise, BIG-IP VE routes traffic to a pool.
+This pool should contain your application servers.

 1. Switch back to F5 WAF Tab, On the **Main** tab, click **Local Traffic -> Pools -> Pool List**.